The Rapid Acceleration of Diagnostics (RADxSM) initiative at NIH is accelerating development and distribution of COVID-19 tests across the country.

 A nasal swab is still the primary way to collect a sample to test for COVID-19.
 However, in some locations, a saliva sample can be used instead.
 Check with your healthcare provider about the options in your area.

-Since April, NIH has moved quickly to support expansion of fast, accurate testing methods to help save lives and prevent further spread of COVID-19.
+Since the pandemic began, NIH has moved quickly to support expansion of fast, accurate testing methods to help save lives and prevent further spread of COVID-19.
 Through its RADx initiative, NIH issued a challenge to the nation’s inventors and innovators to develop safe and easy-to-use tests for COVID-19.
 NIH has awarded nearly half a billion dollars in manufacturing contracts to help rapidly scale up the United States’ testing capacity.